 Mucus exists to moisten your nasal passages and trap dust, dirt, and bacteria.
 If your mucus is green or yellow, it could indicate that you have an infection.
 If it's red, it likely signifies the presence of blood.

-It's normal to feel a little alarmed by the presence of blood in your mucus, but the reality is that most causes are completely innocuous and minor nosebleeds like this are rarely serious.
-In fact, you likely have more to worry about if your mucus is yellow or green, as it means you could have an infection.
+It's normal to feel a little alarmed by the presence of blood in your mucus, but the reality is that most causes are completely innocuous, and minor nosebleeds like this are rarely serious.
+You likely have more to worry about if your mucus is yellow or green, as it means you could have an infection.

 Nosebleeds occur when the small blood vessels in the nose become damaged.
 They are very delicate and it doesn't take much for them to rupture.